Have a Cuppa Tea

 "Have a Cuppa Tea" is a song written by Ray Davies and performed by the Kinks on their 1971 album Muswell Hillbillies.

 Like many Kinks songs, it is stylistically influenced by the British Music Hall.
 It also has a slight country influence—with the mesh of these two styles being a hallmark of the album.
 It is believed to be about Ray and Dave's grandmother.

 The lyrics humorously celebrate the British custom of drinking tea, and the civility that comes with it.
-Some absurd claims are made of the drink in a tongue-in-cheek fashion, such as "It's a cure for tonsilitis and for water on the knee."
+Some absurd claims are made of the drink in a tongue-in-cheek fashion, such as "It's a cure for tonsillitis and for water on the knee."
 Yet the song also observes: